budimanjojo/home-cluster/README.md

 <img src="https://camo.githubusercontent.com/5b298bf6b0596795602bd771c5bddbb963e83e0f/68747470733a2f2f692e696d6775722e636f6d2f7031527a586a512e706e67" align="center" width="144px" height="144px"/>

 ### My home Kubernetes cluster :sailboat:
-... managed with Flux :robot:
+... managed with Flux and Kubespray :robot:

 </div>

 ## :book:&nbsp; Overview

 This repository _is_ my home Kubernetes cluster in a declarative state.
+The cluster itself is built using [Kubespray](https://github.com/kubernetes-sigs/kubespray).
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

 Feel free to open a [Github issue](https://github.com/budimanjojo/home-cluster/issues/new/choose) if you have any questions.